dougbutner/gold/README.md

 **Golden Moons** celebrate $GOLD token reaching a certian price in WAX.
 (NFT reward for top holders after 🌕 15)

 **Silver Moons** are payments sent out every IRL Full Moon in SILVER to participants in the GOLD economy.
 First Silver Moon payment went out October, 2021 for the 'Hunter' Full Moon.
-Rewards are still being finalized, but you will get some payment every full moon of you have GOLD or GOLDSIL in your account.
+Rewards are active but still being finalized.
+You will get some payment every full moon of you have GOLD or GOLDSIL in your account.

 ![Silver will show up in your wallet every month if you have GOLD, no claim needed](images/silver-moon-example.png)